-We are subject to income taxes in the countries where we sell our products, including the United States where we sell the majority of our products.
+We are subject to income taxes in the countries where we sell our products.
+Historically, we have primarily been subject to taxation in the United States because we have sold the vast majority of our products to customers in the United States.
 As we have expanded the sale of products to customers outside the United States, we have become subject to taxation based on the foreign statutory rates in the countries where these sales took place.
 As sales in foreign jurisdictions increase in the future, our effective tax rate may fluctuate accordingly.
-Due to the history of losses we have generated in the United States since inception, we believe it is more-likely-than-not that all of our U.S. and state deferred tax assets will not be realized as of June 30, 2015.
+Due to the history of losses we have generated in the United States since inception, we believe that it is more-likely-than-not that all of our U.S. and state deferred tax assets will not be realized as of March 31, 2016.

-Results of Operations for the Three and Six Months Ended June 30, 2015 and 2014
+Results of Operations for the Three Months Ended March 31, 2016 and 2015